Frequently Asked Questions

-Students are responsible for making and paying for their on travel arrangements, passport and visa (if required), personal expenses, books, and expenses during breaks.
-On Clark programs, your financial aid will travel with you in most cases.
-Clark also offers several scholarships to cover the extra costs incurred while studying abroad.
-In general, studying abroad is often more expensive than studying at Clark.
+Students are responsible for arranging and paying for their on travel arrangements, passport and visa (if required), personal expenses, books, and expenses during breaks.
+Clark also recommends that students apply for scholarships to help with extra costs incurred while studying abroad.
+In general, studying abroad is more expensive than studying at Clark.

 May international students study abroad?

-International students may study abroad, but International Student Scholarships awarded by Clark generally can not be applied to off-campus programs.
+International students may study abroad, but International Student Scholarships awarded by Clark cannot be applied to off-campus programs.
 This includes Study Abroad Programs as well as our programs in Washington, D.C.
-Exceptions must be approved by the Dean of the College.
+Exceptions must be approved by the Dean of the College through a petition process.